 2.3.3 Total phenolic content

 The total phenolic content (TPC) of the Paneer was assessed using a colorimetric method involving the Folin-Ciocalteu reagent, with appropriate modifications.
-The extract of paneer sample for TPC determination was prepared following the procedure described by Verma et al. (2018).
+The extract of a paneer sample for TPC determination was prepared following the procedure described by Verma et al. (2018).

 2.3.4 Titratable acidity (TA)